Itswolfcity811/Bing-Ball-/README.md

 # Bing-Ball-
-My freind challenged me to remake this game on https://scratch.mit.edu/projects/402678758/
+My friend challenged me to remake this game on https://scratch.mit.edu/projects/402678758/

-You need to have pygame installed
+This is my second version

+v1 I didn't know how to use classes.

+Pygame is needed to run

-I built this with python 3.4
+I made this with Python 3.11.4